CHAPTER TWO

 • CHOOSING PROFESSORS

-• Check the ABA's list of PREPARATION FOR LEGAL EDUCATION.
+• Check the ABA's list of PREPARING FOR LAW SCHOOL.

 This website gives information about undergraduate preparation for a good law school experience.
-Use this information and advice from your prelaw advisor to determine which electives are needed to fill in any gaps that you may have among the skills, values, and knowledge considered important by the ABA.
+Use this information, along with advice from your prelaw advisor, to determine which electives are needed to fill in any gaps that you may have among the skills, values, and knowledge considered important by the ABA.
+It is also crucial to have input from your major-field advisor.

 ADVICE